Social Procurement Framework requirements and expectations

 Find out what requirements and expectations are established by the Social Procurement Framework.

 The framework is to be applied to procurement of all goods, services and construction, based on a scalable approach linked to procurement activity expenditure.
-The thresholds outlined are consistent with those used across government to determine requirements under policies such as Local Jobs First Victorian Industry Participation Policy and Major Projects Skills Guarantee.
+The thresholds outlined are consistent with those used across government to determine requirements under policies such as Local Jobs First - Victorian Industry Participation Policy (VIPP) and the Local Jobs First - Major Projects Skills Guarantee (MPSG).
+Two tables are provided:

-The Government does not expect every procurement to pursue all of the recommended actions in Table 3 Individual procurement activity requirements for government buyers.
+The Government does not expect every procurement to pursue all of the recommended actions in Table 5.

 Government buyers are expected to decide which social and sustainable objectives are to be pursued and prioritised in each procurement.
 While this permits flexibility for government buyers, the recommended approaches are expected to achieve greater commonality across government.